greenzorro/excel-ps-batch-export/README.md

     - `#t-c` or `#t-r` for text align center or right while replacing
     - `#i` to fill a pixel layer with the image whose file path is written in the spreadsheet
     - One thing to note: Do not use cmd/ctrl+T to scale changeable text layers.
 Adjust their sizes only via font size attribute, otherwise the script will get wrong text sizes from the PSD file.
 If you already did, make new text layers to replace them.
+3. Run `create_xlsx.py`.
+Your XLSX files will appear, with columns ready.
 4. Edit XLSX file.
 Python reads the first sheet, put your data there.
-Or you may follow the example, put your data in another sheet and use Excel formulas in the first sheet to read and calculate everything.
+Or you may follow the example, put your data in another sheet and use Excel formulas in the first one to read and calculate everything.
 It's especially useful when you want to toggle layer visibility.
+DO NOT delete the first `File_name` column, leave it blank to use the default file name format(image_1, image_2, etc).
-5. Put everything else the template needs in `assets` folder, including fonts, background images, etc.
+5. Put everything else the templates need in `assets` folder, including fonts, background images, etc. Make sure the path to image assets match the data in the spreadsheet.

 Looks complicated huh?
 Trust me, it's way more complicated doing the same thing using Photoshop.
 And once you've done setting up, this would be your life saver.